thosgood/this-weeks-finds/markdown/101-151/week127.md

 ∫ exp(-\<X, laplacian X\>) dX

-don\'t just ignore the zero eigenvalue.
+don't just ignore the zero eigenvalue.
 Instead, they somehow use it to get an extra factor of 1/√Im(τ).
 Admittedly, the calculations are not particularly convincing: a more obvious guess would be that it gives a factor of infinity.
-Di Francesco, Mathieu, and Senechal practically admit that they *need* this factor just to get modular invariance, and that they\'ll do whatever it takes to get it.
+Di Francesco, Mathieu, and Senechal practically admit that they *need* this factor just to get modular invariance, and that they'll do whatever it takes to get it.
 Nash just sticks in the factor of 1/√Im(τ), mutters something vague, and hurriedly moves on.

 Clearly the reason people want this factor is because of how the eta function transforms under modular transformations.
-In
-\"[week125](week125.html)\" I said that the group PSL(2,Z) is generated by two elements S and T, and if you look at the formulas there you\'ll see they act in the following way on τ:
+In "[week125](week125.html)" I said that the group PSL(2,Z) is generated by two elements S and T, and if you look at the formulas there you'll see they act in the following way on τ:

 S: τ \|→ -1/τ